Health Resources

 Causes of Osteoporosis

-In children, osteoporosis is typically secondary to another medical condition or medication used to treat such conditions.
-It can also result from genetic disorders such as Osteogenesis Imperfecta.
-Conditions that increase the risk of osteoporosis include:
+In children, osteoporosis is typically secondary to another medical condition or medication used to treat certain conditions.
+It can also result from genetic disorders such as osteogenesis imperfecta (brittle bone disease).
+Conditions that increase the risk of osteoporosis can include:

 • Kidney or liver diseases

-Certain medications (e.g. anticonvulsants, corticosteroids) and behaviours (prolonged inactivity, inadequate nutrition, excessive exercise) can also increase osteoporosis risk.
+Certain medications (especially long-term use of corticosteroids or anticonvulsants) and behaviours (prolonged inactivity, inadequate nutrition, and excessive exercise) can also increase osteoporosis risk.

 • Ensure your child has a diet rich in calcium and vitamin D